datateathyme/Data-science-bootcamp-batch10/README.md

 13. Intro to Marketing & Business for Data Analyst
 14. Python Foundation
 15. Essential Python For Data Analyst

+## Optional course:  What I Learned
+- Prompt Engineering
+- Data Analytics Sharing Session
+- Pomodoro 101
+- Intro to Power Query(Excel)
+- Google Analytics
+- Intro to API with JavaScript
+- Intro to Data Modeling in Microsoft Excel
+- Intro to Data Modeling in Power BI
+- UX UI 101
+- The Laws of Ux
+- Intro to Web Development
+- Power BI Crash Course
+- Data Engineering 101
+- Intro to ML Engineering 101

 ## My personal projects